dotnet/runtime/docs/coding-guidelines/interop-guidelines.md

 To address this, we're moving to a model where all UNIX interop from dotnet/runtime starts with a P/Invoke to a C++ lib written specifically for dotnet/runtime.
 These libs -- System.*.Native.so (aka "shims") -- are intended to be very thin layers over underlying platform libraries.
 Generally, they are not there to add any significant abstraction, but to create a stable ABI such that the same IL assembly can work across UNIX flavors.

+Note that System.Native shims can only be used for assemblies that are in the Microsoft.NETCore.App shared framework.
+Assemblies that ship out-of-the-box, (e.g. Microsoft.Extensions.*) may target netfx, where the System.Native shim isn't present, or older .NET Core versions where the shim itself it present, but won't have the new shim method.

 Guidelines for shim C++ API:

 - Keep them as "thin"/1:1 as possible.